rekka/fast_sweeping/README.md

 # fast_sweeping

 The fast sweeping method for the computation of the signed distance function in 2D in 3D.
+Implemented in Rust, with Python bindings (see `python` directory).

 Based on [1].